No one to talk to at 2am? What actually helps

 This exact gap is why we built Halo.
 It's a voice companion: you talk — out loud, like a voice message to a friend — and Halo listens, answers with a calm voice, and asks one gentle question that helps you keep going.
 It doesn't judge, it doesn't get tired, and it's there at 2am.
 Afterwards, the conversation becomes a private journal entry on its own, so the night's thoughts don't just evaporate — over time Halo starts noticing what keeps coming back.

 People use it exactly like this: lying in bed, phone on the pillow, saying «I don't know, I just feel like I'm too much for everyone» — and getting somewhere with it, instead of running laps until 4am.
+Not sure what to even say out loud?
+Our list of prompts works just as well at 2am.

 A 5-minute script for tonight